Brand guidelines: why they're important for your schoolJuly 9, 2021

 What are brand guidelines?

-Brand guidelines (also known as brand standards or style guides) are a set of rules and definitions that explain what your brand is and how to use your brand assets.
-In other words, brand guidelines tell you how your brand works.
+Brand guidelines (also known as brand standards or style guides) are a set of rules and definitions that explain your brand and how to use your brand assets, such as colours, logos, imagery and more.
+In other words, brand guidelines tell others how your brand works.

-Brand guidelines come in a range of formats, from short documents to whole websites, like the Netflix Brand Site.
+Brand guidelines come in a range of formats, from short, one-page documents to thick manuals.
 No matter what kind of format you choose to use, it’s important that your brand guidelines are:

 - accessible to everyone who needs to use them